spryker/spryker-docs/docs/scos/dev/module-migration-guides/migration-guide-cmspagesearch.md

 {% info_block errorBox "Prerequisites" %}

 This migration guide is a part of the [Search migration effort](/docs/scos/dev/migration-concepts/search-migration-concept/search-migration-concept.html).
-Prior to upgarding this module, make sure you have completed all the steps from the [Search Migration Guide](/docs/scos/dev/module-migration-guides/migration-guide-search.html#upgrading-from-version-89-to-version-810).
+Prior to upgrading this module, make sure you have completed all the steps from the [Search Migration Guide](/docs/scos/dev/module-migration-guides/migration-guide-search.html#upgrading-from-version-89-to-version-810).

 {% endinfo_block %}